c4bbage/burp-copy2md/README.md

 ## Usage

-1. After loading the extension, right-click in the following locations to see the "Copy to Markdown" option:
+1. After loading the extension, right-click in the following locations to see the "Copy to Markdown" options:
    - Proxy History - supports multi-selection
    - Intercept
    - Repeater

-2. Click the "Copy to Markdown" option to automatically copy formatted Markdown to the clipboard
+2. Choose one of the following options:
+   - "Copy to Markdown" - Copy in original order
+   - "Copy to Markdown reverse" - Copy in reverse order

 3. Paste the content into any Markdown-supporting editor